spel-oe/gpr/README.md

 - GPRPy (optional )
 	https://nsgeophysics.github.io/GPRPy/
 	https://github.com/NSGeophysics/GPRPy
-- if gprpy is installed and enabled in worker, a preview image is proviced in out/images
+- if gprpy is installed and enabled in worker, a preview image is provided in out/images

 ## wifi_ap